Before Selling To Fannie And Freddie: Be Alert – NMP Skip to main content

 I expect smaller lenders to continue to sell to FNMA/FHLMC cash-window desks given that larger lenders like Wells Fargo have scaled back on their role as aggregators.
 Consequently, it is likely that the percentage of pools securitized through the cash window will continue to increase if not stay at current elevated levels.
 Given the comparable collateral characteristics and increased oversight by the GSEs on participating lenders, we can add caveat venditor (seller beware) to caveat emptor (buyer beware).

-This article was originally published in the Mortgage Banker Magazine October 2023 issue.
+This article originally appeared in Mortgage Banker Magazine, on the week of October 9, 2023.

 About the author